 By now, it should strike you that diverse and inclusive teams are like idea factories—they’re literally built for innovation.
 But what does this mean for you and your organization right now?

-- When you’re on a team, bring your whole self to it: You as an individual have a wealth of experiences, interests, and passions to drawn on.
+You as an individual have a wealth of experiences, interests, and passions to draw on.
 Use them.
 Your opinions and insights could send a conversation down a path toward creating something truly unlikely and unexpected!